Starter Syllabus

 Absences*

-In June 2022, the University Senate legislated a “Course Attendance and Engagement” policy with the goal of increasing transparency and equity in how course policies are applied at UO.
+The University Senate recently legislated a “Course Attendance and Engagement” policy with the goal of increasing transparency and equity in how course policies are applied at UO.
 Instructors can find information on implementing this policy on the "Enacting the Senate’s ‘Course Attendance and Engagement’ Policy" page.
 Instructors have the discretion to decide what attendance policy best supports their courses (including a no-penalty policy), but all syllabi should:

 • Make attendance and make-up policies and their impact on grades explicit.
 The policy states instructors should “Outline any requirements for attendance, how absences affect grades and the conditions under which coursework can be made up.”